schbm/gotastructs/readme.md

 > The stuctures are not thoroughly tested and if you wish to use them concurrently additional steps are required.

+## V2
+In the new version i switched from using wrappers to generics.

 ## V1

 Version 1 is deprecated and does not work anymore.